javaee/metro-wsit/wsit/maven-hk2/readme.txt

-This directory is used to create HK2 bundles out of existing Metro binaries, for integration to v3.
+This directory is used to create a Maven distribution out of existing Metro binaries.
+If you want to create a Maven distribution for inclusion in GlassFish V3, see wsit/etc/maven.